Using RAM and Reviewing Inventories

 When you request a waste pickup, all of these individual disposals must be decayed (if short half life material) to the date of the pickup request.

-Keep your disposal records so that you can compare these with the Authorized User Quarterly Report records.
+Keep your disposal records so that you can compare these with the Authorized User Inventory Verification Report records.

-Quarterly reports cover a calendar quarter, starting on January 1st of each year with subsequent quarters beginning on April 1st, July 1st, and October 1st.
+Inventory Verification reports cover half a calendar year, starting on January 1st through June 30th and July 1st through December 31st.
 These are used by EHS to verify receipt, transfers, disposals and decay of your isotopes in order to meet our commitment of inventory control for the NRC.
 Below are some of the areas in the report you should examine to ensure that our records match yours.

 - The general information includes the AU’s name and campus address, AU’s number, survey class, e-mail address, authorization expiration date, office and lab phone numbers, assigned HP initials and RSC Representative.